 - Encourage members of your organization to provide canned goods or other donations to support those living with HIV/AIDS.

-- Host a fundraising or visibility event, such as a bake sale or community run/walk, to raise money for a local HIV/AIDS organization.
+- Host a fundraising event, such as a bake sale or community run/walk, to raise money for a local HIV/AIDS organization.

-- Include an article in your next newsletter to increase awareness about HIV/AIDS and encourage your members to get tested.
+- Include an article in your next newsletter to increase awareness about HIV/AIDS and encourage your members to find an HIV testing location.

 Adapted from the World AIDS Day Campaign.